offbyone/ideas/content/old/internet/optional-reading.md

 This is a wiki collecting a significant fraction of the [Ask Metafilter](http://ask.metafilter.com/) questions pertaining to suggested books.

-I fear this list\...
+I fear this list...
 It means I'll be nose-deep in books soon.
 I've been expanding my reading tastes a bit lately, and this is only going to push that harder.